 When it comes to brewing coffee, as a barista you need to be well equipped with the right tools, whether its French press, press-type coffee makers or Aeropress.
-Relying on one method or appliance can sometimes be problematic especially when you've got a hipster crowd requesting the latest brew method.
-Among the espresso coffee machines or gadgets that you should have in your coffee shop, the AeroPress coffee maker for brewing and for sales to your uber-trendy clientele can't be overlooked!
+Relying on one method or appliance can sometimes be problematic especially when you've got a hipster crowd requesting the latest total immersion brew method.
+Among the espresso coffee machines or gadgets that you should have in your coffee shop, the AeroPress by Aeropress Inc for total immersion brewing results and for sales to your uber-trendy clientele can't be overlooked!

 What Is An Aeropress Coffee Maker?